natanvotre/fm-transmitter/README.md

   CORDIC).
   - [x] Implement and test a CORDIC algorithm
   - [x] Make sure it is possible to shift in frequency complex signals
-- [ ] Create and test an HPSDM (High-Pass Sigma-Delta Modulator)
+- [x] Create and test an HPSDM (High-Pass Sigma-Delta Modulator)
-- [ ] Create and test a FM modulator in medium fs
+- [ ] Create and test an FM modulator in medium fs
 - [ ] Create and test a DUC chain using the developed modules
 - [ ] Test the FM transmitter on-board.